Karrrar/FutureWave-WaveOne/docs/06-api-express.md

     endpoints: {
       'GET /contacts': 'Get all contacts',
       'POST /contacts': 'Create a new contact',
-      'DELETE /contacts/:id': 'Delete a contact by ID' },
+      'DELETE /contacts/:id': 'Delete a contact by ID', },
-    timestamp: new Date().toISOString()
+    timestamp: new Date().toISOString(),
   });
 });